Table of Contents (collapsible)

 Fire response.
 Fall burns may not negatively impact sagebrush false dandelion (Cooper et al. 2011; Link and Hill n.d.), but decreased frequency following spring burns has been reported (Sapsis 1990).

-Fall prescribed burns were conducted to determine whether they would increase the forb component in a Wyoming big sagebrush (Artemisia tridentata subsp. wyomingensis) community in the northern Great Basin of south-central Oregon.
+Fall prescribed burns were conducted to determine whether they would increase the forb component in a Wyoming big sagebrush (Artemisia tridentata subsp. wyomingensis) community in the Hart Mountain Antelope Refuge in south-central Oregon.
 Six years following treatment there was no increase in yield of Cichorieae tribe forbs (sagebrush false dandelion, taper-tip hawksbeard [Crepis acuminata] and pale agoseris [Agoseris glauca]; P = 0.278) (Rhodes 2010).
 Another study conducted in this area found no significant differences in frequency, abundance, or density of sagebrush false dandelion between fall burned and non-burned plots in the first post-fire year (P > 0.10) (Wrobleski 1999).
-These prescribed fires were conducted at the Hart Mountain Antelope Refuge of south-central Oregon to evaluate their potential for improving degraded rangeland.

 Over a 3-year period following fall prescribed fires, frequency of sagebrush false dandelion increased from 0 to 80% on unburned control sites and from 20 to 100% on burned sites (Link and Hill n.d.).
 Sites were located in a cheatgrass-dominated area of a former big sagebrush/bluebunch wheatgrass (A. tridentata/Pseudoroegneria spicata) association (Daubenmire 1970) on the Columbia National Wildlife Refuge in central Washington.